MicrosoftDocs/sccm-docs-powershell-ref/docs-conceptual/overview.md

 >
 > For more information, see [PowerShell version 2103 release notes](/powershell/sccm/2103-release-notes#known-issue-with-updateable-powershell-help).

 The computer on which you run this cmdlet needs internet access, specifically `pshelpprod.blob.core.windows.net`.
-Then run the following command:
+Then run the following command from an elevated PowerShell session:

 ```powershell
 Update-Help –Module ConfigurationManager